robinmoon2/AI_Application_HY/README.md

 ![Simple Model Result](images/Simple_Model_Result_Stockfish.png)
-*Simple model results with Stockfish evaluation.
+*Simple model results with Stockfish evaluation on 1500 games.
 Draw margin represent the evaluation number below which we considered the game as a draw*

 We then performed feature engineering to extract trends from the Stockfish evaluations, such as mean, variance, and sign changes.
 Using these features, we trained several models, including Random Forest, Gradient Boosting, and Support Vector Machine (SVM) with a linear kernel.